jkovacic/FreeRTOS-GCC-ARM926ejs/README.md

 If the build process is successful, the image file _image.bin_ will be ready to boot.

 # Run
-To run the target image in Qemu, enter the following command:
+To run the target image in Qemu, enter the following command ('Ctrl-A x' to exit qemu):

 `qemu-system-arm -M versatilepb -nographic -m 128 -kernel image.bin`

+Or more conveniently:

+`make run`

 A convenience Bash script _start\_qemu.sh_ is provided.
 If necessary, you may edit it and adjust paths to Qemu and/or target image.